A favicon of Joomla

 Joomla Customer Migration

-Based on 68,405 enriched companies, Joomla's migration story is stark: it lost 42,106 companies to WordPress while gaining only 8,459 — a 5:1 loss ratio.
-The WordPress exodus represents Joomla's single largest competitive challenge.
+The migration data from 68,405 enriched companies on TechnologyChecker.io is stark: Joomla lost 42,106 companies to WordPress while gaining only 8,459, a 5:1 loss ratio.
+That WordPress exodus is Joomla's single largest competitive challenge.
 Smaller but growing losses to Wix (net -2,610) and Squarespace (net -1,467) compound the trend toward hosted solutions.
+In the last year alone.
+2,682 companies moved from Joomla to WordPress.

 Switched to Joomla